ANALYSIS-Modi's popularity key to selling cut in food aid ahead of Indian elections | Politics

 ANALYSIS-Modi's popularity key to selling cut in food aid ahead of Indian elections

 The free food programme, however, cost the government around $47 billion, worsened the fiscal deficit and reduced wheat stocks in government warehouses to multi-year lows.
-From January India will end the additional 5 kgs per person of food aid issued during the COVID-19 pandemic and issue 5 kgs of free food for one year, but reducing populist measures ahead of elections is risky.
+From January India will end the additional 5 kg per person of food aid issued during the COVID-19 pandemic and issue 5 kg of free food each month for a year, but reducing populist measures ahead of elections is risky.

 Modi's Bharatiya Janata Party (BJP) won a record-breaking victory in his home state Gujarat this month and is widely expected to win the next general election.
 Analysts say that reality gives him a freer hand to impose fiscal discipline.
 "It’s actually, to my mind, quite clever politics, under the circumstances of fiscal constraints," Yamini Aiyar, head of New Delhi think-tank Centre for Policy Research, said of the decision to reduce the food programme.